 \section{Introduction}

-Given a link $L\subset S^{3}$ and a linear group $G$, a {\it tracefree} (or {\it traceless}) $G$-representation of $L$ means a homomorphism $\pi_1(S^3-L)\to G$ sending each meridian to an element of trace zero.
-Dated back to 1980, Magnus \cite{Mag80} used tracefree ${\rm SL}(2,\mathbb{C})$-representations to prove the faithfulness of a representation of braid groups in the automorphism groups of the rings generated by the characters functions on free groups.
-Lin \cite{Lin92} used tracefree ${\rm SU}(2)$-representations to define a Casson-type invariant of a knot $K$, and showed it to equal half of the signature of $K$.
-More interestingly, Kronheimer and Mrowka \cite{KM11} observed that for some knots $K$, its Khovanov homology is isomorphic to the ordinary homology of the space $R(K)$ of conjugacy classes of tracefree representations of $K$.
+Given a link $L\subset S^{3}$ and a linear group $G$, a {\it trace-free} (or {\it traceless}) $G$-representation of $L$ means a homomorphism $\pi_1(S^3-L)\to G$ sending each meridian to an element of trace zero.
+Dated back to 1980, Magnus \cite{Mag80} used trace-free ${\rm SL}(2,\mathbb{C})$-representations to prove the faithfulness of a representation of braid groups in the automorphism groups of the rings generated by the characters functions on free groups.
+Lin \cite{Lin92} used trace-free ${\rm SU}(2)$-representations to define a Casson-type invariant of a knot $K$, and showed it to equal half of the signature of $K$.
+More interestingly, Kronheimer and Mrowka \cite{KM11} observed that for some knots $K$, its Khovanov homology is isomorphic to the ordinary homology of the space $R(K)$ of conjugacy classes of trace-free representations of $K$.
 In this context, Zentner \cite{Zen11} determined $R(K)$ when $K$ belongs to a class of classical pretzel knots.
 For related works, one may refer to \cite{FKC13}, \cite{HHK13}, etc.

-There are relatively fewer results on tracefree ${\rm SL}(2,\mathbb{C})$-representations.
-For a knot $k$, Nagasato \cite{Nag13} gave a set of polynomials whose zero loci is exactly the tracefree characters of irreducible ${\rm SL}(2,\mathbb{C})$-representations of $K$.
-Nagasato and Yamaguchi \cite{NY12} investigated tracefree ${\rm SL}(2,\mathbb{C})$-representations of $\pi_1(\Sigma-K)$ (where $K$ is a knot in an integral 3-sphere $\Sigma$), and related to those of $\pi_1(B_2)$, where $B_2$ is the 2-fold cover of $\Sigma$ branched along $K$.
+There are relatively few results on trace-free ${\rm SL}(2,\mathbb{C})$-representations.
+For a knot $k$, Nagasato \cite{Nag13} gave a set of polynomials whose zero locus is exactly the trace-free characters of irreducible ${\rm SL}(2,\mathbb{C})$-representations of $K$.
+Nagasato and Yamaguchi \cite{NY12} investigated trace-free ${\rm SL}(2,\mathbb{C})$-representations of $\pi_1(\Sigma-K)$ (where $K$ is a knot in an integral 3-sphere $\Sigma$), and related to those of $\pi_1(B_2)$, where $B_2$ is the 2-fold cover of $\Sigma$ branched along $K$.

-In this paper, for each Montesinos link, we completely determine the tracefree ${\rm SL}(2,\mathbb{C})$-representations by given explicit formulas.
+In this paper, for each Montesinos link, we completely determine the trace-free ${\rm SL}(2,\mathbb{C})$-representations by given explicit formulas.

 Let ${\rm SL}_{0}(2,\mathbb{C})=\{X\in{\rm SL}(2,\mathbb{C})\colon {\rm tr}(X)=0\}$.
 Note that each $X\in{\rm SL}_{0}(2,\mathbb{C})$ satisfies $X^{-1}=-X$.